-Figure 3.4: Alter the symmetry of energy transfer for your purposes.
+Figure T1.4: Alter the symmetry of energy transfer for your purposes.
 The sliders are in a retinotopic order related to the neighbours of neurons that are exited.

-Furthermore, Figure 3.5 presents sliders that offer you options to alter the properties of energy transfer between the patches.
+Furthermore, Fig. T1.5 presents sliders that offer you options to alter the properties of energy transfer between the patches.
 In order to simulate transmission of energy between the patches the neighbours are ordered radial symmetric around one patch.
 Neighbourintergration determines the ratio of energy a neighbour contributes with its own activation to the activation of the central patch.
-Neighbourintegration is the ratio of energy transfer of the 4 next neighbours, whereas neighbourintegration1 is the ratio of the 4 next-next neighbours and neighboursintegration2 of the 4 next-next-next neighbours and so on.
+Neighbourintegration is the ratio of energy transfer of the 4 next neighbours, whereas neighbourintegration1 is the ratio of the 4 next-next neighbours and neighboursintegration2 of the 4 next-next-next neighbours and so on (see Fig. 4e).
 Overall 60 neighbours can be set to contribute to the calculation of the present slope and the corresponding activation level.
 In this way the activation of the patches is calculated step by step each tick.
-An increasing number of connectivity, can increase the speed of waves and by this the frequency.
-According to the computational simulation, that will increase the integrational steps to compute and by this duration.
+Similar to an increase of neighbourintegration (NI_slopev) an increased connectivity can raise the speed of waves (Fig. 3e) and frequency coding potential (Fig. 4a).
+According to the computational simulation, this will increase the integrational steps to compute and by this time.